NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/scale-color.md

 `scale-color` is a primitive that reports a shade of a color proportional to the value of a given number.
-For example, if we wanted to create a traffic modelin which cars with fuller tanks were brighter than those with emptier tanks, we would write the following code:
+For example, if we wanted to create a traffic model in which cars with fuller tanks were brighter than those with emptier tanks, we would write the following code: